scott-hosking/scott-hosking.github.io/_pages/group.md

 excerpt: "group"
 ---

-I lead a research group focused on the application of probabilistic machine learning for tackling environmental challenges
+I lead a research group focused on the application of machine learning for tackling environmental challenges.

 ## Staff